 Are There Still Children in Orphanages in Europe?

-There are well over a million children in institutional care in Central and Eastern Europe.
+We are often asked this question: do orphanages still exist in Europe?
+There are well over a million children in orphanages in Central and Eastern Europe.
 The shocking pictures of the terrible conditions in orphanages that came to light in the late 1980s and the early 1990s resulted in an enormous amount of aid being donated to the orphanages.
 However, it wasn’t until recently that some governments have begun to realise that, however well resourced, orphanages are harmful to children.

 Orphanages do not protect children.
 They harm them.
 Why?